 How Much Can You Make Running from Wool?

-At a market price of just under $2 per pound, you will not make a lot of money selling raw wool.
+You will not make much money selling raw wool at a market price of just under $2 per pound.
 But you can significantly increase its value if you spin the wool and sell it as yarn.
 Just one pound of wool can become up to 10 miles of yarn or over 70 miles of yarn per average sheep.

 Spinning yarn with a drop spindle can be fun but also very labor-intensive.
 But with a spinning wheel, this goes a lot faster and can be done while you listen to a podcast, watch a video, or have a conversation.
 Here is a great guide on how to use a spinning wheel.